Shuai873/onlyoffice.github.io/sdkjs-plugins/content/arxiv/README.md

 - Modern Language Association 8th edition
 - Nature

-Click "More Styles..." in the style selector to access hundreds of additional citation styles from the Citation Style Language (CSL) repository, including journal-specific styles and regional citation formats.
+Click "More Styles..." in the style selector to access additional citation styles from the Zotero Style Repository, which provides thousands of CSL (Citation Style Language) citation styles, including journal-specific styles and regional citation formats.

 ## Requirements